 "And that is true.
 There is nothing wrong so far.
 Cairo is 500 km away.
 I see on television what the rest of the world too see.
 A far-from-my-bed-show, almost. "

-http://www.rnw.nl/nederlands/article/onrust-egypte-rust-hurghada?utm_source=twitterfeed&utm_medium=twitter translated abit above over 8 years agoAnswered by sami via WorldNomads.com
+http://www.rnw.nl/nederlands/article/onrust-egypte-rust-hurghada?utm_source=twitterfeed&utm_medium=twitter translated abit above about 9 years agoAnswered by sami via WorldNomads.com

 Tracy, Phil from the safety hub here.
 I agree with what Tania said... you should listen to government travel warnings, they don't make them without serious thought.